Witnessed Symmetric Choice and Interpretations in Fixed-Point Logic with Counting: Separating from

 \subsection{Multipedes}

-We now review the multipede structures~\cite{GurevichShelah96}.
+We now review the multipede structures of Gurevich and Shelah~\cite{GurevichShelah96}.
 These structures are also based on the CFI gadgets.
 Most importantly, these structures are \defining{asymmetric}, i.e., their only automorphism is the trivial one.